-Pending Home Sales MoM in the United States decreased to -9.30 percent in December from 3.30 percent in November of 2025.
-Pending Home Sales MoM in the United States averaged -0.01 percent from 2001 until 2025, reaching an all time high of 40.50 percent in May of 2020 and a record low of -30.30 percent in May of 2010.
+Pending Home Sales MoM in the United States decreased by 0.80 percent in January from -7.40 percent in December of 2025.
+Pending Home Sales MoM in the United States averaged -0.01 percent from 2001 until 2026, reaching an all time high of 40.50 percent in May of 2020 and a record low of -30.30 percent in May of 2010.
 This page includes a chart with historical data for the United States Pending Home Sales MoM.
-United States Pending Home Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+United States Pending Home Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast